ElAsh1906/order-parameter/README.md

 # Lipid Order Parameter Calculation

 This project contains a script for calculating the order parameters of lipid tails from molecular dynamics (MD) simulation data.
 The order parameter is a measure of the orientation of lipid tails relative to a reference direction, often the bilayer normal in lipid membranes.
 It provides insights into the structural properties and dynamics of lipid bilayers.
+The main features of this script are the ability to select lipids closest to the drug molecule and to process lipids with tails of different saturation.

 ## Description